JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 With the proposed course cuts I would be unable to complete my Masters program and I would've been unable to complete my undergraduate degree (due to my Latin major).
-It is not acceptable to propose course cuts.
+It is not acceptable to propose course cuts.---

----

 In regards to drama, you physically cannot teach a practical drama class with more than about 20-30 students in it, and that it pushing it too.
-If you cannot teach a practical drama class, then your degree is severely lacking in any standards for what someone might consider sufficient in being awarded a degree in drama.
+If you cannot teach a practical drama class, then your degree is severely lacking in any standards for what someone might consider sufficient in being awarded a degree in drama.---

----

 A small number of courses to choose between would make the quality of the degree worse and devalue the student experience, as there will be less opportunities to specialise your degree making it harder to attain the knowledge/experience need for post-grade work or career paths.
 It was also reduce the potential for teachers to engage with students as most papers will have larger student numbers

 ---